moon-funding/MultiSend/README.md

 # MultiSend

 We use that smart contract to send payments to our users in groups of ~100, instead of sending them on a one by one basis (As it would take an eternity)

+You can see our payment proofs at https://moonfunding.com/payment-proofs/